dfinity/internet-identity/docs/ii-spec.md

 4. The `event.data` should be a message as per our [Client authentication protocol](#client-auth-protocol).

+5. If the `message` contains a value for `derivationOrigin`:
+    * If the `derivationOrigin` value does not match the format specified in the section [Client authentication protocol](#client-auth-protocol), the process flow is aborted with a failure message.
+    * The frontend calls `https://<canister_id>.ic0.app/.well-known/ii-alternative-origins` to retrieve the allowed alter native origins.
+    * If there is no such _certified_ asset the flow is aborted with a failure message.
+    * The frontend validates the retrieved data as per schema specified in section [JSON Schema](#alternative-frontend-origins-schema)
+    * If the `event.origin` is contained in the array value of the property `alternativeOrigins` the `derivationOrigin` will be used as the Application Frontend’s hostname.

-5. The `event.origin` is used as the Application Frontend's hostname
+6. If the `message` does _not_ contain a value for `derivationOrigin` the `event.origin` is used as the Application Frontend’s hostname

-6. The front end calls `get_principal()` to obtain the user- and front-end-specific principal.

-7. The user is asked if they want to log into the client application, showing the client application frontend's hostname and the used principal.
+7. The user is asked if they want to log into the client application, showing the client application frontend’s hostname.

 8. The frontend calls `prepare_delegation()` with the client application frontend hostname, client application provided session key and desired time to live.